CourtneyAJackson/Budget-Bubble/README.md

 - Allow users to access the page through home page start button
--  Redirect users to main page
+-  Redirect users to main page via React Routes and Links
--  Allow users to choose from expenses list in drop down menu
+-  Allow users to choose from expenses list in drop down menu that is generated from axios GET request to Airtable
--  Allow useres to input amounts coresponding to the chosen expense item
+-  Allow useres to input amounts coresponding to the chosen expense item via axios POST request to Airtable
--  Allow users the option to create a new expense and add to the current expense list
+-  Allow users the option to create a new expense and add to the current expense list by updating the Airtable with created item
--  Allow users to create an expense log by adding expenses with amounts to that log
+-  Allow users to create an expense log by adding expenses with amounts to that log via axios POST request

 #### PostMVP